Faustino-Marco/data-structures-and-algorithms/python/docs/graph_depth_first/README.md

-# Breadth-First Traversal of a Graph
+# Depth-First Traversal of a Graph

 ## Challenge
-Extending an Implementation: Write a function called business trip
+Extending an Implementation: Write a depth-first method for the graph class

 ## Approach & Efficiency
 Added code for DFS: